+▶ Partial Initial Part of the USB devices are disabled before the OS boot process completes.
 This item is configurable only when Fast Boot is set to Enabled.
-This item is disabled when Fast Boot is set to Ultra Fast.
+This function is disabled when Fast Boot is set to Ultra Fast.

-→ PS2 Devices Support
+PS2 Devices Support